 A lot of private investigators come from a police background, but this is by no means a requirement.
 Yes, it is an advantage to some degree, but a lot of the methods and practices used by police will need to be re-learned to accommodate a commercial environment.
-Government services are run very differently to private enterprise.
+Government services are run very differently from private enterprise.

 A lot of investigation work is done on behalf of the legal profession and the insurance industry, so a background in law or insurance would also be an advantage.
 But, again, it isn’t a requirement.
-Some of the best surveillance investigators I know don’t have a police, legal or insurance background.
+Some of the best surveillance investigators I know don’t have police, legal, or insurance background.

 Undertaking an approved training course is now a prerequisite to becoming licensed as a private investigator in Australia.
-However, whilst many training organisation do a fair job of teaching skills associated with doing certain tasks within this industry, they usually don’t teach the skills associated with being successful in this industry.
+However, whilst many training organizations do a fair job of teaching skills associated with doing certain tasks within this industry, they usually don’t teach the skills associated with being successful in this industry.

-Specialising in one field
+Specializing in one field

 Other investigators take on a more general role as a “Factual Investigator”.
-This might mean they don’t limit themselves to just one type of insurance matter, but take on a number of different types of claim types, such as liability claims, workplace accident investigations, general insurance claims (burglaries, stolen motor vehicles, etc.) or income protection claims.
+This might mean they don’t limit themselves to just one type of insurance matter, but take on a number of different types of claim types, such as liability claims, workplace accident investigations, general insurance claims (burglaries, stolen motor vehicles, etc.), or income protection claims.
 Then there are fire claims, marine accidents, product liabilities matters… the list goes on and on.

-Good analytical, interviewing and report writing skills are all critical.
+Good analytical, interviewing, and report writing skills are all critical.
 This is definitely an area of work where a legal or police background will be of great assistance.